ForrestChew/live-nft-auction-front-end/README.md

    1. The auction's state is `INACTIVE`.
    2. The NFT being listed has not already been listed.
    3. A small listing fee is paid.
-This fee can be claimed by the auciton owner.
+This fee can be claimed by the auction owner.

    **Bidding on an NFT** <br>
-   When the auction starts (it's state becomes `ACTIVE`), one NFT is auctioned off at a time in the fashion of a queue.
+   When the auction is `ACTIVE`, one NFT is auctioned off at a time in the fashion of a queue.
 The first NFT to be listed will be the first to be bid on.
 Each NFT will have a duration of time in which users can bid on it (this time can be set before the aucion contract is deployed).
-Like listing an NFT, three conditions have to be met to succesfully place a bid: <br>
+Like listing an NFT, three conditions have to be met to successfully place a bid: <br>

    1. The auction's state is `ACTIVE`.
    2. The NFT listing is the NFT currently auctioning.
-   3. The bid cast is greater then the current bid price.
+   3. The bid cast is greater than the current bid price.

    **Claiming Funds** <br>
-   There are two sinarios where a user may claim funds that are held within the auction smart contract.
+   There are two scenarios where a user may claim funds that are held within the auction smart contract.
+The contract must also be `INACTIVE`.

    1. User A was the highest bidder on an NFT that User B had listed in a previous auction.
 User B can then withdraw those funds.
    2. User A bid but did NOT win an NFT.
 User A can then re-claim their bids.